lilxyzw/VRCLightVolumes/Documentation/UdonSharpAPI.md

 `float AngleData` - **For point light:** Cos of angle (for LUT). **For spot light:** Cos of outer angle if no custom texture, tan of outer angle otherwise. **For area light:** 2 + Height.

 `sbyte ShadowmaskIndex` - Index of the shadowmask channel used by this light. -1 means no shadowmask.

+`bool IsInitialized` - True if this Point Light Volume added to the **Point Light Volumes** array in **LightVolumeManager**.
+Should be always true for the Point Light Volumes placed in editor.
+Helps to initialize Point Light Volumes spawned in runtime.

+`float SquaredRange` - Squared range after which light will be culled.
+Should be recalculated by executing **UpdateRange()** method.

+`float SquaredScale` - Average squared lossy scale of the light. **Light Source Size** gets multiplied by it at the end.
+Updates with **UpdateTransform()** method.

+`LightVolumeManager LightVolumeManager` - Reference to the Light Volume Manager.
+Needed for runtime initialization.

+`bool IsRangeDirty` - Flag that defines if range of this point light should be recalculated in the next frame.
+Recalculates automatically when **AutoUpdateVolumes** is enabled.
+Resets to false after being recalculated.

 #### Public Methods